-Note: One of the Mouse buttons must be assigned to Transf.
-Action.
+Note: One of the Mouse buttons must be assigned to Selected transform action.
 Macros cannot be assigned to a mouse key which has a function assigned to it. (see How To Customize Mouse Button Actions)

-Zoom Style Choose method to use for zoom action.
-For either option, mouse when the mouse button is pressed.

-Manual Drag Zoom DISTANCE is based on the distance you move your when the mouse button is pressed.

-Automatic Slide Zoom Velocity is based on the distance the mouse is moved

-Save To Preference File Will write the current mouse and keyboard preferences to the
+Zoom style Choose method to use for zoom action.
+For either option, zooming stops when the mouse button is released.
+Manual drag Zoom DISTANCE is based on the distance you move your mouse when the mouse button is pressed.
+Automatic slide Zoom Velocity is based on the distance the mouse is moved when the mouse button is pressed.
+Save to preference file Will write the current mouse and keyboard preferences to the preference file for future EnSight sessions.